-When you get your first credit card, it can be tempting to spend money on items that you don’t necessarily need.
-The allure of the newest generation of smartphone or a trendy pair of shoes can be hard to ignore, but there should always be a valid reason for each item you buy with your card.
-Being able to determine which purchases are appropriate and which aren’t is a crucial part of financial responsibility.
+When you get your first credit card, it can be tempting to spend money on items that you don’t need.
+The allure of the latest smartphone or a trendy pair of shoes may be hard to resist.
+Yet, you should have a valid reason for each purchase made with your card.
+Whether you’re still considering applying for a credit card or you just received your first shiny piece of plastic, here are five purchases you should use your student credit card for.

 1. Gas